tharwatsamy/app_structure/README.md

 The project folders are organised feature-based, first level dirs contains :

--Features
--Core
+- Features
+- Core

 Second level dirs:

-*Feature
-  -Presentation
+* Feature
+  - Presentation
-    -views  => contains all the ui related data -manger => holds the cubits that mange that states of our app -data
+    - views  => contains all the ui related data
+    - manger => holds the cubits that mange that states of our app
+  - data
-    -models => contains all the model related to the feature -repositries =? contains the abstract repo and it's implementation *Core
+    - models => contains all the model related to the feature
+    - repositries =? contains the abstract repo and it's implementation
+* Core
-  -The Core folder contains app general atrtributes common among all features  like Errors , Utils , Mixins , Api wrapper
+  - The Core folder contains app general atrtributes common among all features  like Errors , Utils , Mixins , Api wrapper